qiskit-community/qiskit-experiments/docs/howtos/artifacts.rst

     print("Number of curve_data artifacts:", len(data.artifacts("curve_data")))
     curve_data_id = data.artifacts("curve_data")[0].artifact_id
     scatter_table = data.artifacts(curve_data_id).data
-    print("The first curve_data artifact:\n", scatter_table.dataframe)
+    print("The first curve_data artifact:\n")
+    scatter_table.dataframe

 The artifacts in a large composite experiment with ``flatten_results=True`` can be distinguished from each other using the :attr:`~.ArtifactData.experiment` and :attr:`~.ArtifactData.device_components` attributes.

 One useful pattern is to load raw or fitted data from ``curve_data`` for further data manipulation.
-You can work with the dataframe using standard Pandas dataframe methods or the built-in :class:`.ScatterTable` methods:
+You can work with the dataframe using standard pandas dataframe methods or the built-in :class:`.ScatterTable` methods:

 .. jupyter-execute::